Financial Impact of Driving Without Insurance

 |---|---|---|

-| Stopped by police without proof of insurance | Ticket, court costs, possible towing and impound fees | Record of uninsured driving that future insurers may see as high-risk behavior |
+| Stopped by police without proof of insurance | Ticket, court costs, possible towing and impound fees | Record of uninsured driving that future insurers may treat as high-risk behavior |

-| Uninsured at-fault accident | Out-of-pocket payments for vehicle repairs and medical bills, plus legal fees | Risk of lawsuits, judgments, wage garnishment, and difficulty qualifying for affordable coverage |
+| Uninsured at-fault accident | Out-of-pocket repairs, medical bills, plus legal expenses | Risk of lawsuits, judgments, wage garnishment, and higher premiums for years |

-| License suspension related to uninsured driving | Reinstatement fees, possible SR-22 filing costs | High-risk policy premiums for several years while you rebuild your driving record |
+| License suspension tied to uninsured driving | Reinstatement fees, possible SR-22 filing costs | Limited carrier options and “high-risk” pricing while you rebuild history |

-Because of this chain reaction, securing coverage before you drive — even if it feels like an extra monthly bill — is usually far cheaper than trying to recover from the damages of one uninsured incident.
+Because of this chain reaction, securing coverage before you drive — even if it feels like an extra monthly bill — is usually far cheaper than trying to recover from the damage of one uninsured incident.

-Being caught driving without insurance can also make it harder and more expensive to get coverage in the future.
+Being caught driving without insurance can make it harder and more expensive to get coverage in the future.
 Insurers rely on your driving history and prior insurance record to decide how risky you are.
 A lapse in coverage, an SR-22 requirement, or a ticket for uninsured driving are all signals that you may be more likely to generate claims.

 To protect your financial future, the most important step is to avoid gaps in coverage whenever possible.
 That usually means maintaining at least state-minimum liability insurance and, when your budget allows, considering higher limits or additional protections such as uninsured/underinsured motorist coverage.